-Data displayed • Availability (%).
-The availability of the agent's connection FCM. • Response Time (ms).
-The average response time of a query when the connection is already open, over the course of the selected time range. • Avg.
+Data displayed vailability (%).
+The availability of the agen t's connection FCM. esponse Time (ms).
+The average response nnection is already open, over the course r g.
 Request Time (ms).
-The average duration for a single database request, over the course of the selected time range.
-This metric is only available for DB2 v9.7.0.1 and later. • Balance Criterion.
-The level of balance exhibited, for a particular database criterion (for example, workload in terms of the number of connections), over the course of the selected time range.
-Click the arrow at the right of "Balance Criterion" to choose a different criterion from the list. • Workload.
-The balance of average active agents across the database members.
-If most of the activity is on one member, for example, the activity is not balanced.
-If most of the activity is spread equally across the members, it is balanced. • Request Time.
-The balance of requests across the monitored members, or the extent to which the total request time is spread across the members.
-This metric is only available for DB2 v9.7.0.1 and later. • Physical Reads.
-The balance of the physical reads across the monitored members, or the extent to which the physical reads operations are balanced across the members.
+The average dura quest, over the course of the selected time ailable for DB2 v9.7.0.1 and later. alance Criterion.
+The level of balance exh terion (for example, workload in terms of the e course of the selected time range.
+Click t iterion" to choose a different criterion from ne number of connections), over he arrow at the right of "Balance orkload.
+The balance of average active age embers.
+If most of the activity is on one me t balanced.
+If most of the activity is spread balanced. mber, for example, the activity is equest Time.
+The balance of requests acre e extent to which the total request time is s etric is only available for DB2 v9.7.0.1 and pread across the members.
+This nysical Reads.
+The balance of the physical embers, or the extent to which the physical ross the members.

-- Logical Reads.
-The balance of the logical reads across the monitored members, or the extent to which the logical reads operations are balanced across the members. - CPU Load.
-The balance of CPU used across the monitored members. - Transaction Rate.
+Logical Reads.
+The balance of the logical reads across the monitored members, or the extent to which the logical reads operations are balanced across the members.
+CPU Load.
+The balance of CPU used across the monitored members. • Transaction Rate.
 The balance of the transactions across the monitored members.
 For example, if most of the transactions are done on one member, the transactions are not balanced.
-If they are spread equally across the members, they are balanced. - Storage Capacity.
+If they are spread equally across the members, they are balanced.
+Storage Capacity.
 The balance of storage capacity used across the monitored members.
 Clicking the icon next to the Availability, Response Time, or Avg.
 Request Time metric displays a pop-up that provides additional, related information.

-Mousing over a data point on either of the Balance Criterion charts displays a pop-up that provides more detailed information about that data point.
+Where to go next Mousing over a data point on either of the Balance Criterion charts displays a pop-up that provides more detailed information about that data point.
 Clicking any of the Request Time, Physical Reads, Logical Reads, CPU Load, Transaction Rate, or Storage Capacity charts displays a pop-up that provides additional, related information.